-A: The scholarship application for the 2021-2022 school year will be available in early January; with a deadline in February (date TBA).
+A: The scholarship application for the 2021-2022 school year will be available in early January; with a deadline in February 3, 2020.
 For new applicants, the online application usually takes 30 to 60 minutes to complete and requires a brief personal statement, which can be the essay from your Common Application.
-The application also requires two letters of recommendation and your high school transcript, which the Foundation can obtain directly from your school if you attend an Arlington public high school.
-The Student Aid Report from the Free Application for Student Aid (FAFSA) is required only for financial need-based scholarships; submission of SAT/ACT score reports is optional but encouraged.
+The application also requires two letters of recommendation and your high school transcript.
+The Student Aid Report from the Free Application for Student Aid (FAFSA) or CSS Profile is required only for financial need-based scholarships; submission of SAT/ACT score reports is optional but encouraged.

 A: No. Some of our scholarships are for Arlington public high school seniors only and some are for Arlington residents only.
 Apply for a scholarship and the Foundation will match you to the ones for which you qualify.

 A: For questions regarding the FAFSA, call the Federal Student Aid Information Center at 1-800-4-FED-AID (1-800-433-3243) or 1-319-337-5665.
 Please note that the Foundation requires the “Expected Family Contribution” amount from the FASFA.
 If your family’s taxes are not final when you submit your FAFSA, you will receive a preliminary “Expected Family Contribution” amount that can be submitted to the Foundation.

 A: You may still submit an application and be considered for all of our non-financial need-based scholarships.
 In addition, there may be other scholarship programs to which you can apply; contact your school’s counselor for more information.
 Websites like FastWeb and FinAid are good search engines for scholarships of all types.